loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

   restrictions on what form an ID can take; in particular, IDs can consist of just digits, start with a digit, start with an underscore, consist of just punctuation, etc."

+* The [W3C Validator](https://validator.w3.org/) does indeed complain if an SVG document contains IDs such as `---` or `:---:`;

+* however, Chromium and the Linux Mint Image Viewer seems to be unfazed and displays the SVG just fine.

+* Do not use whitespace in IDs though, as these have been observed to cause errors in applications.

+**Conclusion** OpenType Glyf Names are largely a subset of allowable XML IDs, with the sole exception of `.notdef`.
+But since this value nor any of the more questionable ones like `---` and `:---:` caused display errors in viewers or browsers tested, we will assume that **OpenType Glyf Names may be used as-is in SVG ID attributes; no escaping need be done, and, assuming that reasonable fonts stick to the OT spec, no validation will be needed either**.

 ## Links